Tip: READ ME FIRST! New Yarbo Owners FAQ / Head-scratchers / Essential Basic Information README!

 Most folks turn off WiFi in the rover.
 It doesn’t have to be on and in some cases can cause instability as the rover goes in and out of WiFi range.
 Cell also doesn’t have to be on.

 Your cell service is free for 2 years, from what we understand.
-Generally it’s used for tracking if the unit is stolen, but it can also come in to play if the unit moves out of HaLow range, in which case it appears (from my experience) to be turned on automatically as needed by the rover.
+Generally it’s used for tracking if the unit is stolen, but it can also come in to play if the rover moves out of HaLow range.

 If you lose GPS during a Work Plan, have the rover wait a few minutes for satellites to move around.
 If still no GPS, you can Pause the Work Plan and use Smart Vision to move the rover into the open (try to keep it within the Area it’s in or in another mapped Area).
-Get GPS back, then (optionally) move the rover back “near” where you paused it, resume the Work Plan, and the rover will know where to go.
-Fingers crossed it’ll keep GPS for you from then on, but it is what it is, especially under tree canopy.
-You may be doing this a few times.
+Resume the Work Plan when GPS is green.

 Resources, social media: There are YouTube videos, Facebook posts, and Yarbo Forum posts (Yarbo Forum also has a summary of feature requests and status).
 Join the Yarbo Community on Discord for LIVE sessions with our fine Product Pioneers and Yarbo Tech Support and Development.

 Yarbo Support’s KB Articles on the Yarbo web site are easily searched and useful.
+They’re also on the Wiki.
 Check out the recommendations for maintaining track grease and how to understand the diagnostics page.

 Map, TEST, tweak, TEST, observe, dial it in.